LeVan146/DE2023/README.md

 - My dashboard available at [link](https://lookerstudio.google.com/reporting/a6bdfbe6-3bf5-4e65-a500-381e91d70d1c)

-- For the chart in bottom left, as you can see 2003, the number of LEGO set decreate caused by (Great Recession)[https://en.wikipedia.org/wiki/Great_Recession], and it happend again in 2023.
+- For the chart in the bottom left, as you can see 2003, the number of LEGO sets decreased caused to (The Great Recession)[https://en.wikipedia.org/wiki/Great_Recession], and it happens again in 2023.
 Despite the peak of LEGO in 2022.
-Due to the COVID, everyone need to stay at home, so they buy more LEGO to make them enjoy the long time inside their house.
+Due to COVID, everyone needs to stay at home, so they buy more LEGO to make them enjoy a long time inside their house.

-- Move to the Most popular set chart, the Minifigures theme dominated top 10 of the table, I think the reason here because everyone want to have the LEGO collection, but others themes are out of their budget, so the Minifigures become their top choose.
-And 1 more reason like small LEGO size, we can decorate it all the place we want.
+- Move to the Most popular set chart, the Minifigures theme dominated the top 10 of the table, I think the reason here is that everyone wants to have the LEGO collection, but other themes are out of their budget, so the Minifigures become their top choice.
+And 1 more reason like the small LEGO size, we can decorate it all the place we want.
 ## Planning
 - [x] Use Terraform as IaC
 - [x] Download data from url to GCS (as datalake) with Prefect